okgourmet.com Home of Steve's Restaurant Reviews

 INTERNATIONAL AND ETHNIC

-This is probably the most noteworthy category of food in El Paso other than Mexican, and it has gotten much better in the past few years.
-My favorite category is Chinese, and there is at least one restaurant that I think is world class (Moon Day), at least in the sense that it would be recognized as a good restaurant in any city in the United States.
-Red Lantern is another restaurant that I think would be considered a good Chinese restaurant in just about any city.
-Some other restaurants that I think would receive recognition in any city in the United States include Matsuharu (Japanese) and Mi Piaci (for upscale Italian food),
+This is one of the most popular categories of food in El Paso other than Mexican, and it has gotten much better in the past few years.
+My favorite category is Chinese, and there was at least one restaurant that I think had food that would be competitive on a national level (Moon Day), but it closed in 2012.
+Red Lantern is a Chinese restaurant that I think would be considered very good in just about any city, although its menu is very limited compared to west coast restaurants.

 Oriental Cafe is the restaurant at which I eat most often, with very authentic Cantonese menu and special dishes (this is a small family run restaurant that I know could not compete against some of the larger and more famous restaurants on the west coast, but I think the home style food served at Oriental Cafe may be better than at a lot of these more well known places).
-Chut-ney is a south Indian restaurant that is comparable to similar restaurants I have tried in Seattle, but as with Oriental Cafe I like the small scale and home cooking style food that is served at the El Paso restaurant.

 Steve's Recommendations Readers' Suggestions